ViggyNash/KeyboardKeyboard/README.md

 - Adding it as a background process to all iLab machines at Rutgers
   - Create a bashrc script that automatically adds the process
 - Port to Windows
+- Attach to a virus and terrify the world